-The Wood End Museum was converted into a creative center in 2006 that provides open workspace for artists along with an exhibition space for them to display their work to the world.
-A multi-million pound renovation project was recently completed on the Rotunda Museum to turn it into a national center for geology and you can even visit Yorkshire Coast Art while you are there.
+The Wood End Museum was converted into a creative centre in 2006 that provides an open workspace for artists along with an exhibition space for them to display their work to the world.
+A multi-million-pound renovation project was recently completed on the Rotunda Museum to turn it into a national centre for geology and you can even visit Yorkshire Coast Art while you are there.

 This property is just a 7-minute walk from the beach.
 Overlooking Scarborough’s scenic Peasholm Park, the 2-star AA rated Park Manor Hotel is less than 0.5 miles from the North Bay’s beach.
 Rooms have free Wi-Fi, and the restaurant uses fresh local ingredients.
 Offering a flat-screen TV and free tea and coffee, all rooms also have a private bathroom with a hairdryer and toiletries.
 Along with a varied evening menu, the restaurant also serves full English breakfasts every morning.
 Guests can sample homemade shortbread in the relaxing lounge and bar.
 Park Manor’s leisure facilities include an indoor pool, hot tub and steam room.
 Pool tables and table tennis are on site, whilst The Scarborough Bowls Centre is a 10-minute walk away.
 South Bay’s seafront is just over a mile from the hotel.
 The hotel offers free parking, and both the South and North Cliff Golf Clubs are within a 10-minute drive.